alibaba/pipcook/README.md

 If you want to train a model to recognize MNIST handwritten digits by yourself, you could try the examples below.

-- [pipeline-mnist-image-classification][]: pipeline for classific Mnist image classification problem.
+- [pipeline-mnist-image-classification][]: pipeline for classific MNIST image classification problem.
-- [pipeline-databinding-image-classification][]: pipeline example to train the iamge classification task which is to classifify [imgcook](https://www.imgcook.com/) databinding pictures.
+- [pipeline-databinding-image-classification][]: pipeline example to train the image classification task which is to classify [imgcook](https://www.imgcook.com/) databinding pictures.
 - [pipeline-object-detection][]: pipeline example to train object detection task which is for component recognition used by imgcook.
 - [pipeline-text-bayes-classification][]: pipeline example to train text classification task with bayes